-Reporting a claim within the required timeframe waives the payment of a claim excess, can make a significant difference to the cost of a claim, and may also reduce your premium.
+Reporting a claim within the required timeframe can make a significant difference to the cost of a claim, and may also reduce your premium.

-Employers have a number of workers compensation responsibilities, including having Workers Compensation Insurance and, if asked, being able to provide the name and address of their insurer.
+Employers have a number of workers compensation responsibilities, including having Workers Compensation Insurance that is current and prominently displaying at each workplace details of your insurance coverage.

 As an employer, it is your responsibility to continue to pay an injured worker on the usual pay days following an injury.

-You must send your GIO case officer a fortnightly record of the time the worker has lost due to injury or illness.
+You must send your GIO claims advisor a fortnightly record of the time the worker has lost due to injury or illness.

 Suitable duties are short-term work duties agreed between the employer, the injured worker and treating doctor, to assist the injured worker’s rehabilitation.

 A Return To Work Plan is a written action plan that explains how you will help your injured worker stay at work while they recover.

 A common law claim is a claim for damages in which it is necessary for the worker to prove 'fault' in the form of negligence or breach of statutory duty on the part of the employer.